lyfmail-official/pdpr/README.md

 Instead of public shaming or legal battles, PDPR focuses on:

-- Education
+- Education.
-- Awareness
+- Awareness.
-- Scientific detection
+- Scientific detection.
-- Ethical transparency
+- Ethical transparency.
-- Public digital literacy
+- Public digital literacy.

 This project aims to **immunize society against manipulation**, not merely punish it.